The qth packing moments and the packing Lq-spectra of directed graph self-similar measures: Introduction

 It follows that the packing $L^q$-spectrum on $F_u$ of $\mu_u$ is given by

 and the rate of convergence as $r \to 0^+$ is

 \end{description} \end{thm}

 Theorem \ref{theorem 2} is also of interest in its own right.
 For example it can be used to provide information relating the upper (multifractal) $q$ box-dimension and the (multifractal) $q$ Hausdorff dimension, as shown in \cite[Theorem 4.3.2]{phdthesis_Boore}, which extends some of the work in \cite{Paper_Olsen_2} from standard IFSs with probabilities to more general $n$-vertex IFSs with probabilities.
+(The (multifractal) $q$ box-dimension is another name for the packing $L^q$-spectrum used to emphasise the fact that the packing $L^q$-spectrum is a measure-theoretic generalisation of the box-counting dimension).

 \begin{thm} Let $\bigl(V,E^*,i,t,r,p,((\mathbb{R}^m,\left| \ \ \right|))_{u \in V},(S_e)_{e \in E^1}\bigr)$ be an $n$-vertex IFS with probabilities with attractor $\left(F_u\right)_{u \in V}$ where $\left(S_e\right)_{e \in E^1}$ are contracting similarities.
-Suppose that the OSC holds and the non-negative matrix $\bB\left(q, \gamma, l\right)$, as defined in Subsection \ref{matrix B}, is irreducible.
-Let $q\in \mathbb{R}$ and let $\gamma=\gamma\left(q\right)\in \mathbb{R}$ be the unique number such that $\rho\left(\bB\left(q,\gamma,l\right)\right)=1$.
+Suppose that the OSC holds and the non-negative $n \times n$ matrix $\bB\left(q, \gamma, l\right)$, as defined in Subsection \ref{matrix B}, is irreducible.
+Let $u \in V$, $q\in \mathbb{R}$ and let $\gamma=\gamma\left(q\right)\in \mathbb{R}$ be the unique number such that $\rho\left(\bB\left(q,\gamma,l\right)\right)=1$.
 Let $r\in \left(0,\delta\right)$ where $\delta$ is as defined in Equation (\ref{delta}) and let $e,f \in E_u^1,\, e \neq f$.

 Then

 for some constant $C_{e,f} > 0$. \end{thm}